kgreenek/pbtool/README.md

 ```

-NOTE: If you have a file called BUILD in the current workind directory already, it'll be overwritten.
+NOTE: If you have a file called BUILD in the current working directory already, it'll be overwritten.

 ## src_prefix